Updated Date: June 13, 2018

 Common Criteria is an international standard (ISO 15408) for the evaluation of security properties of an IT product.
 This set of requirements evaluates hardware, software, firewalls, and servers.
 The evaluation goal is to provide a level of assurance that a device or software securely handles data, and has no elements that could compromise its integrity.
 Each Evaluation Assurance Level (EAL) requires progressively more detailed information about the design and testing of the device or software under evaluation.
 (Please note that the EAL classification system is being replaced by collaborative Protection Profiles, which have been designed for specific technologies and specify the requirements claimed in the Security Target, as well as assurance activities for those requirements.)

 Common Criteria provides assurance to the U.S. Department of Defense and federal intelligence agencies that products they purchase follow presidential requirements for operating secure information systems.
 Other federal agencies and some financial enterprises find it significantly easier to buy Common Criteria-approved products for their sensitive deployments.
-F5 has achieved the EAL 2+ certification, and the EAL 4+ certification is in process.
+F5 has achieved EAL 2+ and EAL 4+ certifications.
+Network Device and Firewall collaborative Protection Profile certifications are in process.
 See chart and links below for details.

 The U.S. Office of Management and Budget (OMB) declared that all federal agencies are required to use IPv6 in their networks in OMB Memorandum M-05-22.
 United States Government IPv6 Conformance Certification (USGv6) is a set of technical standards for the acquisition of IPv6 capable hosts, routers, and network security devices The National Institute of Standards and Technology (NIST) created the USGv6 conformance standards to support adoption of IPv6 in the U.S. government.